SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		:param numberRows: in how many evenly sized rows should the region be devided
 		:param whichRow: the row to select counting from 0, negative counts backwards from the end
 	    	:return: a new Region created from the selected row

 	.. py:method:: getCol(whichColumn, numberColumns)

 		:param numberColumns: in how many evenly sized columns should the region be devided
 		:param whichColumn: the column to select counting from 0, negative counts backwards from the end
     		:return: a new Region created from the selected column

 **The basic functions for any raster setup**

 .. py:class:: Region

 	.. py:method:: setRows(numberRows)
 		setCols(numberColumns)

 		Define a rows or columns only raster, by dividing the Region's respective dimension into even parts.
 The corresponding Regions will only be created, when the respective access methods are used later.

 		:param numberRows: the number of rows the Region should be devided in
 		:param numberColumns: the number of columns the Region should be devided in
 		:return: the first element as new Region if successful or the region itself otherwise

 	.. py:method:: setRaster(numberRows, numberColumns)

 		Define a raster, by deviding the Region's height in ``numberRows`` even sized rows and it's width into ``numberColumns`` even sized columns.

 		:param numberRows: the number of rows the Region should be devided in
 		:param numberColumns: the number of columns the Region should be devided in
-		:returns: the top left cell (``getCell(0, 0)``) if success, the Region itself if not
+		:return: the top left cell (``getCell(0, 0)``) if success, the Region itself if not

 	.. py:method:: getRow(whichRow)
 		getCol(whichColumn)

 		Get the Region of the ``whichRow`` row or ``whichColumn`` column in the Region's valid raster counting from 0.